Your subdomain strategy could be seriously harming your SEO

 Market value data from the Pi platform shows that this term is commercially quite valuable, yet this isn’t being capitalised on while these three subdomains are essentially sharing visibility in the SERPs.
 The flux occurring as a result of duplicate theming means no one page is able to rank highly, and therefore a glass ceiling effect is established.

-The finance sector
+Example: The Finance sector

 As is typical with many businesses that offer both B2B and B2C offerings, they like to separate their services with different assets, designs and tones of voice.
 The Finance sector is typical of this and especially banks.
 Here we see a mix up on a major UK bank’s website, where the personal banking subdomain is conflicting with the main site.

-The travel sector
+Example: The Travel sector

-As with all sites, putting a blog or a news page on a subdomain can cause major cannibalization issues with the rest of the site.
+As with all sites, putting a blog or a news page on a subdomain can cause major cannibalisation issues with the rest of the site.
 The news pages have their own internal linking structure, separate tags and menu bars.
 These major category terms are also likely to appear in the main bulk of the site.
 So which one does Google choose to be the primary returning page?

 This is a difficult area, as on the one hand we are all told that blogs are good and deliver more content.
 But if they are impeding the rest of the site, including the main category pages, then it’s definitely troublesome.

-See how the blog subdomain in the example below is pulling down the main site with this search term “Sharm el Sheikh city breaks”
+See how the blog subdomain in the example below is pulling down the main site with this search term ‘Sharm el Sheikh city breaks’

-The fashion retail sector
+Example: The Fashion sector